codebar/tutorials/coaches/lesson-guide.md

 ### Prerequisites

 - A text editor
-- Able to read and write html syntax (no need to understand what the tags do)
+- Able to read and write HTML syntax (no need to understand what the tags do)

 ### Learning goals